 Loose planning is different from under planning; and it takes me back to one of the first lessons I got in this game, as a young instructional technologist at the Maricopa Community Colleges.
 I was in charge of planning the large year end faculty development retreat our office ran and was literally sick with nerves about planning the activities (asking some 150 people to spend a day doing stuff).
 My mentor, then Vice Chancellor of Academic Affairs Alfredo de los Santos, told me that all I needed to do was get people in a room with something meaningful to do– that they would take care of the rest.

 Loose hands on the wheel is the way to go, then and now.

-The post "The #NetNarr Virtual Bus is Driven with the Hands Loose on the Wheel" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2017/03/the-netnarr-virtual-bus/) on March 21, 2017.
+The post "The #NetNarr Virtual Bus is Driven with the Hands Loose on the Wheel" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2017/03/the-netnarr-virtual-bus/) on March 21, 2017.